Darkmatter126ms/Wealth-Wellness-Hub/README.md

-# WealthWell — Wealth Wellness Hub
+# WealthWell: Wealth Wellness Hub

 A unified financial wellness dashboard bringing together traditional and digital assets into a single, intuitive interface.
+With built-in LLM-integration to provide personalised insights on one's personal finance.
 Built for the FinTech Innovators Hackathon 2026.

 ---

-## 🚀 Quick Start (Docker — Recommended for Judges)
+## 🚀 Quick Start (Docker: Recommended for Judges)

 ### Prerequisites
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running